lucee/lucee-dockerfiles/README.md

 - `LUCEE_ADMIN_PASSWORD`: The password for the Lucee Administrator
 - `LUCEE_VERSION`: If set Lucee will run this version independent of the version installed.
 - `LUCEE_JAVA_OPTS`: Additional JVM parameters for Tomcat.
 Used by /usr/local/tomcat/bin/setenv.sh.
 Default: "-Xms64m -Xmx512m".
+- `LUCEE_RUNTIME_DIR`: When set, the entrypoint seeds a writable copy of the Lucee server context here at container start, and re-points Lucee to use it.
+Intended for use with a read-only root filesystem.
+(Lucee 6.2+)

 For all possible enviroment variables supported by Lucee, see [here](https://github.com/lucee/lucee-docs/blob/master/docs/recipes/environment-variables-system-properties.md).